foxleigh81/homelab/servers/grey/README.md

 # Grey

 This is my 'ingress' machine.
-It's an old Dell OptiPlex 3920 4th Gen. It runs Ubuntu and Docker and is managed via Terraform and Ansible.
+It's an old Dell OptiPlex 3920 4th Gen.

+It runs on Ubuntu Server with Docker and will soon be managed via Terraform and Ansible.

 ## Services